arsedler9/lfads-torch/README.md

 Note that for both training and validation data, `encod_data` may be the same as `recon_data`, but they can be different to allow prediction of held out neurons or time steps.

 Create a new configuration file for your dataset (e.g. `configs/datamodule/my_datamodule.yaml`).
-Note that `datafile_pattern` can be a `glob`-style pattern to accommodate multisession runs, but may only match a single file.
+For single-session runs, set `datafile_pattern` to the path to your data file.
+For multi-session runs, set `datafile_pattern` to a `glob`-style pattern that matches all of your data files.
 ```
 _target_: lfads_torch.datamodules.BasicDataModule
 datafile_pattern: <PATH-TO-HDF5-FILE>
 batch_size: <YOUR-BATCH-SIZE>
 ```

-We also provide preprocessed example data files from the Neural Latents Benchmark in `datasets`.
+We provide preprocessed example data files from the Neural Latents Benchmark in `datasets`.
 With [`nlb_tools`](https://github.com/neurallatents/nlb_tools) installed in your environment, you can additionally use the `NLBEvaluation` extension to monitor NLB metrics while training `lfads-torch` models.

 ## Model Configuration
 Next, you'll need to create a model configuration file that defines the architecture of your LFADS model (e.g. `configs/model/my_model.yaml`).
+We provide several examples in `configs/model`.

+While these config files provide an easy way to get up and running with LFADS relatively quickly, these default hyperparameters are unlikely to be the best ones for your dataset.
+We recommend sweeping over architecture and regularization hyperparameters in order to maximize performance.

+### Single-Session
-We recommend starting with a copy of the `configs/model/nlb_mc_maze.yaml` file.
-At the least, you'll need to specify the following values in this file with the parameters of your dataset:
+You can find an example configuration for a single-session model at `configs/model/nlb_mc_maze.yaml`.
+You'll need to update the following values with your dataset-specific parameters:
 - `encod_data_dim`: The `n_channels` dimension of `encod_data` from your data file.
-Note for multi-session runs: when using principal component regression for neural stitching, this should match the dimension of the shared space rather than the original dimensionality of the data.
 - `encod_seq_len`: The `n_timesteps` dimension of `encod_data` from your data file.
 - `recon_seq_len`: The `n_timesteps` dimension of `recon_data` from your data file.
 - `readout.modules.0.out_features`: The `n_channels` dimension of `recon_data` from your data file.

-While this is an easy way to get up and running with LFADS relatively quickly, these default hyperparameters are unlikely to be the best ones for your particular dataset.
-We recommend sweeping over architecture and regularization hyperparameters in order to maximize performance.
+### Multi-Session
+You can find an example configuration for a multi-session model at `configs/model/rouse_multisession_PCR.yaml`.
+Note that multi-session models perform best with a pre-computed, PCR-based initialization.
+You can find a tutorial on computing these initializations in `tutorials/multisession`.

+The `MultisessionReadin` and `MultisessionReadout` layers infer the input and output dimensionality automatically from your data files.
+You'll need to set `encod_seq_len` and `recon_seq_len` as specified above, but `encod_data_dim` should be set to the output dimensionality of the readin layers.

 ## Training a Model
 To train a single model on your dataset, start with the `scripts/run_single.py` script.
 Edit the path specified by `RUN_DIR` to your desired model directory and edit the `overrides` argument to `run_model` to the following: